arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 Objective
 ^^^^^^^^^

-I want to create a ZTPSERVER vmdk file to use on EOS.
+I want to create a ZTPServer vmdk file to use on EOS.

 Solution
 ^^^^^^^^

-The ZTPSERVER vmdk file can be created using either methods below:
+The ZTPServer vmdk file can be created using either methods below:
-   1) Automatically Create a Full-Featured ZTPServer: https://github.com/arista-eosplus/packer-ztpserver
+   1) Automatically Create a Full-Featured ZTPServer: https://github.com/arista-eosplus/packer-ZTPServer
-   2) Create your own VM and install ZTPSERVER as intructed in the "Installation" section
+   2) Create your own VM and install ZTPServer as intructed in the "Installation" section

 Explanation
 ^^^^^^^^^^^

 The turnkey solution detailed on the github will create a full featured ztps.vmdk by executing a single command.
 The vmdk created using this method comes with certain parameters pre-defined (i.e. domain-name, root user credential, IP address, etc).
 If desired, you can change these parameters by logging into the VM after it's created.

-The second method requires more manual work compare to the first method, but may be more suitable if you already have a VM build to your needs and simply want to add ZTPSERVER to it.
+The second method requires more manual work compare to the first method, but may be more suitable if you already have a VM build to your needs and simply want to add ZTPServer to it.

 ..
 End of ztps.vmdk